Ajan Suunta: Content

 The newspaper was aggressive in its style, referring to itself as a "fighting journal", "weapon in the combat against un-Finnish forces".
 This was especially true under Arne Somersalo, when the magazine got in trouble with censors multiple times.
-Ajan Suunta was also deeply hostile to Jews, published anti-Semitic caricatures and connected Judaism to everything the IKL stood against like Marxism, freemasonry and liberalism.
-Ajan Suunta in general praised Hitler, taking the side of the Nazi government, blaming the anti-Semitic measures and the Night of Broken Glass on the "Jewish parasites", noting the restrain shown by the Nazis.
-Ajan Suunta would also frequently refer to and quote the Protocols of the Elders of Zion.
+Ajan Suunta was also deeply hostile to Jews, published antisemitic caricatures and connected Judaism to everything the IKL stood against like Marxism, freemasonry and liberalism.
+Ajan Suunta in general praised Hitler, taking the side of the Nazi government, blaming the antisemitic measures and the Night of Broken Glass on the "Jewish parasites", noting the restrain shown by the Nazis.
+Ajan Suunta would also frequently refer to and quote The Protocols of the Elders of Zion.
 Editor-in-chief Arne Somersalo even visited Hitler and Mussolini and gifted them Ostrobothnian knives.

 In addition to strong antisemitism, Ajan Suunta was also anti-Swedish and anti-Russian.
 As the Jews in Finland mostly spoke either Russian or Swedish, the anti-Swedishness, Russophobia and antisemitism all complemented one another, leading Ajan Suunta to rail against "Swede-kikes" and "Russkie-loving Judeo-internationale".
 However, Ajan Suunta was not the most extreme newspaper published in Finland, for example the newspaper's competitors Hakaristi (Swastika) and Työrintama (Labor Front) continuously agitated for a "solution" to the Jewish Question, Työrintama publishing "humorous" cartoons of Jews digging their own graves.
-During the Continuation War the magazine reported ecstatically on the Finnish-German cooperation and brotherhood in arms.
+During the Continuation War the magazine reported ecstatically on the Finnish–German cooperation and brotherhood in arms.